-CEP ChangeMakers is a project led by Cheltenham Education Partnership in which young people from across Cheltenham's secondary schools and colleges unit to tackle climate change.
+CEP ChangeMakers is a project led by Cheltenham Education Partnership in which young people from across Cheltenham's secondary schools and colleges unite to tackle climate change.
 Together, these young people will agree on where focus should be given towards achieving sustainability across Cheltenham's schools and community.

 Participants share learning opportunities with industry specialist throughout the course of the year and feel empowered to ask the questions that matter to them most with local government leaders.
 This is a collaborative project that encourages the sharing of knowledge and best practice both across the partnership and the wider community.